 - Trim your trees.
 Remove deadwood, thin tree canopy to allow sunlight between limbs and other trees.

-- Familiarize yourself with “sentry” birds.
-They are the first to arrive, looking for good nesting places.
+- Familiarize yourself with migratory birds and which are the first to arrive, looking for good nesting places.

 - Find out how your neighborhood plans to distribute news of bird sightings.

-- For help contacting or organizing your neighborhood association, contact the Neighborhood Education Office at 817-392-6201 or by email.
+- For help contacting or organizing your neighborhood association, contact the Community Engagement Office at 817-392-6201.

 - Watch for “sentry” birds and report sightings to your neighbors.